chonla/hatch/README.md

 }
 ```

+## CORS Support

+Hatch, by default, grants requests from any origin.
+However, you can configure CORS setting in Egg before running Hatch or do it later in compiled output in ```src/middlewares.php```.

 ## Hatch result

 As mentioned above, Hatch compiles Egg into ready-to-use RESTful API service.
 You just copy everything in output folder to your production.